Skip to content

 Public Access Specifier

-Like you have seen in the examples on the previous page, the Public Access Specifier allows anything to access a member.
-Whether it be from a function inside the class or from the script's main thread, the member is accessible and can be modified.
+The public access specifier allows the member to be accessed from anywhere.
+Whether it be from a function inside the class or from the main thread, the member is accessible and can be modified.

 local class = ClassPP.class